-Quinney College of Natural Resources Undergraduate Research Grants
+Quinney College of Natural Resources Undergraduate Research Grants (URGS)

-Any registered undergraduate student of sophomore rank or above who is in good academic standing and majoring in a Quinney College of Natural Resources degree program is eligible to apply for an Undergraduate Research Grant to support the development and completion of an independent research project.
+Any registered undergraduate student of sophomore rank or above who is in good academic standing and majoring in a Quinney College of Natural Resources degree program is eligible to apply for an Undergraduate Research Grant (URG) to support the development and completion of an independent research project.
 Research proposed and funded must be completed before the student graduates.
-Students may receive a maximum of $2,500 in QCNR undergraduate research funding (including stipends and research support) during their undergraduate degree program.
+Students may receive a maximum of $2,500 in QCNR undergraduate research funding (including scholarships and research support) during their undergraduate degree program.

 Students are encouraged to use QCNR research funding as a match to obtain funding from other sources (e.g. USU URCO funding).
+Application for an URG is not required for the URCO match.
+However, students needing more than the URCO match amount for their projects must still submit a separate URG application.
 Students who apply for funding for a second research project must have already submitted a final report for the first research project.

 What the Grants Will Support